 Best of John Grochowski

-A. Past wins or losses have no affect on future outcomes on slot machines.
+A. Past wins or losses have no effect on future outcomes on slot machines.
 No matter what your results have been, the expected return on a game remains the same from that point forward.
-However, slot machines are what analysts call "negative expectation games," meaning there is a house edge and players overall will lose money on the games.
+However, slot machines are what analysts call "negative-expectation games," meaning there is a house edge and players overall will lose money on the games.